Blood Center Services

 HEMATOPOIETIC PROGENITOR CELLS

-The Circular of Information for the use of Cellular Therapy Products is considered an extension of container labels as the space on those labels is limited.
-The Circular of Information contains sections on general information, side effects and hazards, hematopoietic progenitor cell sources and products, and manipulated products.
-The circular was prepared jointly by the AABB, America’s Blood Centers, American Association of Tissue Banks, American Red Cross, American Society for Apheresis, American Society for Blood and Marrow Transplantation, Foundation for the Accreditation of Cellular Therapy, International Council for Commonality in Blood Bank Automation, International Society for Cellular Therapy, and National Marrow Donor Program.
+The Circular of Information for the Use of Cellular Therapy Products is considered an extension of container labels as the space on those labels is limited.
+The Circular contains sections on general information, donors, side effects and hazards, cellular therapy product sources and descriptions, storage, dosage and administration, and labeling.
+The Circular was prepared jointly by multiple blood and cell therapy organizations and is recognized as acceptable by the Food and Drug Administration.

-Tissue and Cellular Therapies staff prepare hematopoietic cells for infusion.
-For a list of procedures performed, please go to Tissue and Cellular Therapies on the DeGowin Blood Center website.
+Tissue and Cellular Therapies staff members process hematopoietic cell and mononuclear cell products and prepare them for infusion.
+For a list of procedures performed, please go to the DeGowin Blood Center website.